HackYourFutureBelgium/bf-workflows/materials/git-github-intro.md

 > How can I start working on a project?

 1- You need to create a repository on `GitHub`.
-Note: choose the right owner.
+Note: choose the right `owner`.

 2- You can add collaborators.